 As at 28 June 2018, Australian Genomic comprises 80 institutions (and their researchers/investigators).
-A list of these institutions is available at australiangenomics.org.au/partners, which may be updated from time to time.
+A list of these institutions is available at australiangenomics.org.au/our-partners, which may be updated from time to time.

 Your consent to participate in the Australian Genomics study and receive genomic testing will also be governed by the relevant consent form/s which you provide to us, which are available here australiangenomics.org.au/for-participants/your-personal-platform/.

 By using the CTRL Platform, you will be able to choose organisations that can use your personal information and the kinds of research they can do with your personal information.
 You will also be able to change your consent preferences at any time by using your login details to access the CTRL Platform.
 Note that your use of the CTRL Platform will also be governed by our Terms and Conditions.

 Personal information includes information or an opinion about an individual that is reasonably identifiable.
 For example, this may include your name, age, gender, postcode and contact details.
 It may also include financial information, including your credit card information.